Biodiversity in Isla de Lobos

 A mountain walk with great biodiversity

 La Isla de Lobos owes its number to the historical presence of marine lobos on its coasts, although these mammals do not exist in this area.
-Sin embargo, its ornitological riqueza is extraordinary, where it becomes a destiny of first order for lovers of birds and investigators of wild fauna.
-At the length of the stations, this small island turns into a live scenario of bird migration, where miles of passengers receive refuge, food and optimal conditions for reproduction.
+However, its ornithological wealth is extraordinary, where it becomes a destiny of first order for lovers of birds and researchers of wild fauna.
+At the length of the stations, this small island turns into a live scenario of bird migration, where thousands of passengers receive shelter, food and optimal conditions for reproduction.

 A vital refuge for migrants

 One of the most important characteristics of the Isla de Lobos is its importance as a site of support for various species of migrants.
-During the reproduction time, the acantilados and dunas albergan colonias de aves marinas like the part of the cenicienta, the common paíño and the gaviota patiamarilla.
-Those who have found inaccessible lands on the island have a safe environment to place their eggs and cry out to their cries, the joys of those who have entered into a third party.
+During the reproduction time, the cliffs and dunes are home to colonies of seabirds such as the cinderella, the common storm petrel and the yellow-legged gull.
+Those who have found inaccessible lands on the island have a safe environment to place their eggs and cry out to their babies, the joys of those who have entered into a third party.

 Conservation of terrestrial migratory species

-In addition to serving as a refuge for marinas, the Isla de Lobos also provides a crucial role in the conservation of terrestrial migratory species.
-During your long route from Europe to Africa, many with descents on top of the hills and forests, you have the available routes before you continue your journey.
-Species like the halcon of Eleonor, the real rock and the cernícalo vulgar encuentran aquí an oasis in the middle of the ocean, where you will respond before you take the next step of your migratory route.
+In addition to serving as a refuge for marine species, the Isla de Lobos also provides a crucial role in the conservation of terrestrial migratory species.
+During your long route from Europe to Africa, many with descents on the top of the hills and forests, you have the available routes before you continue your journey.
+Species like the falcon of Eleonor, the real rock and the common kestrel find here an oasis in the middle of the ocean, where you will respond before you take the next step of your migratory route.

-The importance of the Island of Lobos as a sanctuary for these birds is not limited to its paper during the time of reproduction and migration.
-This island enclave is also fundamental for the conservation of resident and endemic species of the Canary Islands, many of which are encuentran in the extinct species due to the loss of habitat and human pressure.
-Emblematic species such as the wreath, the ratonero busard and the cenicient pardela encuentran en este pequeño paraíso a safe refuge where it persists and reproduces.
+The importance of the Island of Lobos as a sanctuary for these birds is not limited to its role during the time of reproduction and migration.
+This island enclave is also fundamental for the conservation of resident and endemic species of the Canary Islands, many of which are found in the extinct species due to the loss of habitat and human pressure.
+Emblematic species such as the wreath, the buzzard and the Ashy's shearwater find a safe refuge in this little paradise where it persists and reproduces.

 A responsibility for all